MoonriseSoftwareCalifornia/CosmosCMS/EN-Terms-of-Service.md

 Please see below to determine which entity your Agreement is with, which depends on where you reside and which Services you use.
 We use the term “Designated Countries” to refer to Australia, Canada, Japan, Mexico, New Zealand, Russia, and all countries located in Europe.

-**Automattic Services (except Woo)**

--   If you reside outside of the Designated Countries: Automattic Inc.
--   If you reside in the Designated Countries: Aut O’Mattic A8C Ireland Ltd.

-**Woo Services**

-*Woo services includes WooCommerce, WooPayments, Woo Shipping, Woo Tax, MailPoet, and other products or services available at Woo.com.
-(Please note that for the use of Third-Party Services — as defined below — additional terms may govern).*

--   If you reside outside of the Designated Countries: WooCommerce, Inc.
--   If you reside in the Designated Countries: WooCommerce Ireland Ltd.
+**Cosmos Website Solutions, Inc.**

-We refer to Automattic Inc., Aut O’Mattic A8C Ireland Ltd., WooCommerce, Inc., and WooCommerce Ireland Ltd. collectively as “Automattic,” “us,” or “we” throughout these Terms.
+We refer to Cosmos Website Solutions, Inc. as “us,” or “we” throughout these Terms.

 2\.
 Your Account
 ----------------

-When using our Services requires an account, you agree to provide us with complete and accurate information and to keep the information current so that we can communicate with you about your account.
+Using our Services requires an account, and you agree to provide us with complete and accurate information, and to keep the information current so that we can communicate with you about your account.
 We may need to send you emails about notable updates (like changes to our Terms of Service or Privacy Policy), or to let you know about legal inquiries or complaints we receive about the ways you use our Services so you can make informed choices in response.

 We may limit your access to our Services until we’re able to verify your account information, like your email address.

-When you create a WordPress.com account, we consider that to be an inquiry about our products and services, which means that we may also contact you to share more details about what we have to offer (i.e., marketing).
+When you create an account with us, we consider that to be an inquiry about our products and services, which means that we may also contact you to share more details about what we have to offer (i.e., marketing).
 Don’t worry — if you aren’t interested, you can opt out of the marketing communications, whether it’s an email, phone call, or text message.

 You’re solely responsible and liable for all activity under your account.
 You’re also fully responsible for maintaining the security of your account (which includes keeping your password secure).
 We’re not liable for any acts or omissions by you, including any damages of any kind incurred as a result of your acts or omissions.
 If you get fired because of a blog post you write about your boss, that’s on you.

 Don’t share or misuse your access credentials.
 And notify us immediately of any unauthorized uses of your account, store, or website, or of any other breach of security.
 If we believe your account has been compromised, we may suspend or disable it.

-If you’d like to learn about how we handle the data you provide us, please see our [Privacy Policy](https://automattic.com/privacy/).
+If you’d like to learn about how we handle the data you provide us, please see our [Privacy Policy](https:/www.cosmosws.io/privacy).

 3\.
 Minimum Age Requirements
 ----------------------------